Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 2. We want the top 10 ascending and descending sequences by frequency for each compiler, so 40 sequences in total.
 3. We'll then compare the sequences for Solidity and Vyper to see if there are any distinct patterns that can be used to fingerprint the compiler.
 For example, sequences which occur frequently in Solidity contracts but rarely in Vyper contracts could be used as a fingerprint for Solidity.

-Note: we don't look for longer sequences, as if a sequence of 6 operations exists, a subset sequence of 5 operations will also exist, and is more likely to be found in other contracts.
+Note: we don't look for longer sequences, as if a sequence of 6 operations exists, a subset sequence of 5 operations will also exist and is more likely to be found in other contracts.
 For example, if `0x60 0x80 0x60 0x40 0x52 0x60` exists in the bytecode, then `0x60 0x80 0x60 0x40 0x52` also must exist within the bytecode, and is more likely to be found in other contracts due to its shorter length.

 ### 4. Results